 Planning for the attractive, sustainable and prosperous city envisioned by this Plan will in large part be achieved by directing growth to appropriate locations that can support it.
 This means a shift in emphasis from the development of new communities in greenfield areas to the promotion of intensification in areas of the City with the infrastructure capacity and existing or planned transit service to accommodate growth.
-This Plan provides an appropriate balance in this regard by accommodating 45% of new residential growth through intensification and the remainder within new community areas.
-Intensification Areas have been limited to 3% of the overall land base to ensure the existing Community Areas and natural areas are well protected.
+This Plan provides an appropriate balance in this regard by accommodating 45% of new residential growth through intensification and the remainder within New Community Areas.
+Intensification Areas have been limited to 3% of the overall land base to protect existing Community Areas and natural areas.
 Similarly, employment growth is being accommodated through a balance of intensification within mixed-use centres and through new development in Employment Areas.